Aurora Grants Program

 Aurora exists to raise funds to support the LGBTIQ community in a spirit of generosity, sharing and celebration.

 Our Small Grants program is one of the key ways in which we achieve this goal – through funds raised by our generous supporters at our Annual Ball and other events throughout the year.

-Since Aurora’s beginnings in 1999, we have proudly supported organisations across NSW to run powerful projects for and by the LGBTIQ community – giving grants worth over $1 million throughout our 20-year history.
-We support a wide range of project from youth outreach to legal support, education to counseling and creative projects.
+Since Aurora’s beginnings in 1999, we have proudly supported organisations across NSW to run powerful projects for and by the LGBTIQ community – giving grants worth over $1 million throughout our 20+ year history.
+We support a wide range of project from youth outreach to legal support, education to counselling and creative projects.

 Aurora prides itself on the support we provide to a wide range of issues in LGBTIQ communities in NSW, particularly those that struggle to gain the support of government or other community fundraising.
 We currently have a focus on:

 ● People from culturally & linguistically diverse backgrounds (CALD)

 ● People from rural, regional and/or remote communities; and

 ● Older LGBTIQ people, including those living in aged care.